mekanix/meka.rs/content/pages/resume.md

 DrumGizmo is an open source, multichannel, multilayered, cross-platform drum plugin and stand-alone application.
 It enables you to compose drums in midi and mix them with a multichannel approach.
 It is comparable to that of mixing a real drumkit that has been recorded with a multimic setup.
+I contributed FreeBSD OSS driver backend for audio and MIDI and I'm FreeBSD port maintainer.

 - DSP/C++
     - FreeBSD OSS driver